Truexbanan/sentiment-analysis-project-SMX/README.md

 ## Overview

 The goal of this project is to conduct sentiment analysis on social media posts using natural language processing (NLP) techniques.
-This project encompasses data processing, geospatial analysis, sentiment analysis, and visualization.
+This project encompasses data processing, geospatial plotting, sentiment analysis, and visualization.
 By implementing two sentiment analysis tools, VADER (Valence Aware Dictionary and sEntiment Reasoner) and Hugging Face’s RoBERTa model, we enable a comparative analysis of sentiment outcomes.

 ## Installation